Harris Academy Billericay: History

 Changes were made in the 2005/06 academic year which cut the lunch break from 1 hour to 45 mins so that the school day finished at 3.00pm rather than 3.15pm.
 In January 2007 the school was at scene of a BBC London news report after a gas explosion scare in nearby South Green, down Southend Road.
 The school was used to house those evacuated from the surrounding area.
 No explosion from the acetylene and oxygen cylinders occurred but one man suffered burns from the fire.
 The scare scene was 3 houses away from the South Green Memorial Hall.

 In 2009 it was proposed that the a Billericay Community Trust be formed in order to increase standards at the school.
 This would involve a partnership with the multinational technology corporation Dell, something that the Essex branch of the National Union of Teachers has objected to.

 In 2010 The School suffered from austerity measure budget cuts and was one of several schools in Essex which lost out on money promised under the Building Schools for the Future programme.

 The school stage an annual trip for GCSE History students to the see World War I battlefields in Belgium taking in sites including the Menin Gate (pictured).

 In 2011 the school's sixth-form prom ended after some students were allegedly found taking drugs.

 The school converted to academy status on 1 July 2011.
 Becoming an academy school gives the school greater budgetary autonomy and control over its curriculum.
+This also involved the forming of the Compass Education Trust with a few local schools joining over the years like Bromford in 2017, & Woodlands and Appleton in 2023.